-Pertuzumab is the drug’s generic or non-branded name.
+Pertuzumab is the non-branded name of the drug.
 Its brand name is Perjeta.

 Targeted therapies block the growth and spread of cancer.
 They target and interfere with processes in the cells that cause cancer to grow.

-Only people with HER2 positive breast cancer will benefit from having pertuzumab.
-If your cancer is HER2 negative, then pertuzumab will not be of any benefit to you.
+If your breast cancer is HER2 negative, pertuzumab will not be of any benefit to you.

 You may also be offered pertuzumab as part of a clinical trial.

 It’s given once every three weeks.
 This is known as a cycle.

 You’ll have your treatment as an outpatient at the hospital.